twr14152/svedka/prototype/README.md

-### This is be boiler plate for admin/auth for future app.
-Moving away from sqlalchemy sticking with raw sql.
+- This is boiler plate code for admin/auth.
+- Using raw sql
+- Fundamentals for an app auth are in this code